Algo-Trading-Project/trading-bot/backtest/strategies/single_asset/README.md

     # parameters with

     b = BackTester(
-        strategies = [MACrossOver, ARIMAStrat],
+        strategies = [MACrossOver(), MLStrategy()],
-        optimization_metric = 'Sharpe Ratio'
+        optimization_metric = 'Sharpe Ratio',
+        # Backtest strategy on 30 minute timeframe instead of 1 minute (default)
+        resample_period = '30min',
+        # Use time-based bars for backtesting instead of dollar bars
+        use_dollar_bars = False
     )

-    # Execute a walk-forward optimization across all strategies
+    # Execute a walk-forward optimization across all strategies and tokens
-    # and log the results to Redshift
+    # and log the results to Redshift / DuckDB

     backtest_start = time.time()
     b.execute()